Naval Submarine Base Kings Bay: The Navy years

 Display of submarine-launched missiles on board the base, including the Polaris, Poseidon, and Trident.

 In May 1979, the U.S. Navy selected Kings Bay as its preferred East Coast site for the new Trident submarines.
 On 23 October 1980, after a one-year environmental impact study was completed, and with Congressional approval, the Secretary of the Navy announced that Kings Bay would be the future home port for the new Trident-missile submarines in the Atlantic Ocean.

-The decision to base the Trident submarines at Kings Bay started the largest peacetime construction program ever undertaken by the U.S. Navy.
-The program took nine years to complete at a cost of about $1.3 billion.
+The decision to base the Trident submarines at Kings Bay started what the Navy and outside defense analysts have described as the largest peacetime construction program ever undertaken by the U.S. Navy.
+By the end of the 1980s the Navy had spent more than $1.7 billion on military construction at the base.
 The building project included the construction of three major commands: Trident Training Facility (TTF), Trident Refit Facility (TRF), and Strategic Weapons Facility, Atlantic (SWFLANT).